Zhuilu Old Trail – Best Hike In Taiwan’s Taroko Gorge

 Zhuilu started as a hunting path for indigenous tribes in Taiwan in the 1800s, who used it to access remote parts of the jungle for hunting wild boar and other animals.

-The original path was only 1 foot (30 cm) wide!
+The original path was only 30 centimeters (1 foot) wide!
 In the early 1900s, the Japanese colonials discovered the trail and used local indigenous slave labor to expand it.
 Using hand tools and dynamite, they went through extreme danger to expand the trail to its current width.

 There are still some artifacts from the Japanese presence at Zhuilu, including a small Buddhist statue in one of the rock tunnels you pass through during the hike.